chiefpansancolt/simplecov-tailwind.chiefpansancolt.dev/src/pages/docs/installation.md

 ## Setup

-Add the below to your Gemfile to make Simplecov Material available as a formatter for your application.
+Add the below to your Gemfile to make Simplecov Tailwind available as a formatter for your application.

 ### Ruby Gems Host